jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

    [Yarn documentation](https://yarnpkg.com/getting-started/migration).

 If you are hit by multiple versions of the same packages (like ``@lumino/widgets``), TypeScript may complain that the types are not matching.
-One of the possible solution is to force packages deduplication using:
+One possible solution is to force packages deduplication using:

 .. code-block:: sh